General Dentist Brisbane | What is a General Dentist?

 The Australian Dental Association recommends two dental check-ups a year, but some people may require more frequent visits for some issues, such as Periodontitis.

 Dental fillings are a restorative treatment that provide support, structure and protection to damaged teeth, and help prevent further dental decay.

-We have a full-range of restorative options, including, white & tooth colored fillings, bonded restorations and ceramic restorations.
+We have a full range of restorative options, including, white & tooth coloured fillings, bonded restorations and ceramic restorations.